top of page

 Level 1

-You have never tried skiing or snowboarding before.
+You have never tried snowboarding before.

 Level 2